ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 * Adjust any equipment, alignment, modify, rotate, remove (even temporarily), clean lenses/filters/sensors, without prior authorization of the Site Manager.
 This includes the guide/finder scopes, cameras, and Telrad.
 * Place club equipment on the pier (where it can fall) or on the shelf near the trash can (where it can fall into the trash can).
-* Remove any equipment from the dome, including the Flat Panel, Cameras, Filters and do NOT use any of the equipment on any scopes other than the C14
+* Remove any equipment from the dome, including the Flat Panel, Cameras, Filters and do NOT use any of the equipment on any scopes other than the C14.
+The equipment is only for use on the C14.

 ## SkyPilot (Goto)